kremmen/static-template-example/README.md

 I had a few static content pages I needed to maintain and wanted a light-weight template engine to take care of the common content e.g. headers and footers.
 There are a lot of great template engines out their but none of them as light-weight as what I wanted.
 I also could not find a straight forward example for putting together static templates in JavaScript as most of the focus is on dynamic templates.

 ### Acknowledgements

+The following articles helped me put together this example:

 https://www.jamesedwards.name/ejs-render-file

 https://scotch.io/tutorials/use-ejs-to-template-your-node-application